-And if you decide an exercise bike isn't for you, there are plenty more options in our guide to the best home gym equipment.
+Here, there are recumbent bikes, stationary bikes, and immersive spin bikes to choose from, so why not get stuck in and find out which suits you best.
+And if you decide an exercise bike isn't for you, there are plenty more options in our best home gym equipment guide.

 Complete with a high contract multi-color display, this exercise bike makes keeping track of workout data easy.
 It gives you heart rate feedback, too.
 You can also use this screen to watch 20+ pre-set workouts to keep you motivated and add some fun to your workout.
 The best part?
 The screen is adjustable so you'll always be able to see it whether you're sitting or cycling standing on the pedals.